-- hold meetings with parents/carers - respond to the needs of individual pupils - audit the SEND provision already in school - procure the services of particular specialists, e.g. Educational Therapists, Speech and Language Therapists, etc. - arrange additional SEND provision e.g. social skills and speech and language groups - purchase equipment and resources to enable better access to learning within the whole-class context
+- hold meetings with parents/carers - respond to the needs of individual pupils - audit the SEND provision already in school - procure the services of particular specialists, e.g. Educational Therapists, Speech and Language Therapists, etc. - arrange additional SEND provision e.g. social skills or speech and language groups - purchase equipment and resources to enable better access to learning within the whole-class context

 The Local Authority may allocate additional funds to support a particular pupil if they consider that he/she has exceptional needs and qualifies for an Educational, Health and Care Plan (EHCP).
-For more information, click here.
+For more information, click here

 How is the decision made about what type and how much support my child will receive?

-We follow the Assess-Plan-Do-Review cycle, as recommended by the DfES in the 2014 SEND Code of Practice:
+We follow the Assess-Plan-Do-Review cycle, as recommended by the DfES in the 2014 SEND Code of Practice.
+This is called the Graduated Approach.